rid-32/ts-redux-saga/README.md

 here aliases, for example // "assets": ["./assets/*"] } }

-"noImplicitAny" says to ts that all untyped vars have the type any; "target" says which bundle specification (es6, es6, etc.) we'll get after the compilation
+"noImplicitAny" says to ts that all untyped vars have the type any; "target" says which bundle specification (es6, es6, etc.) we'll get after the compilation; "allowSyntheticDefaultImports": we can use import React from 'react' instead of import \* as React from 'react'